rithmschool/job_interview_algorithm_questions/binary-search-tree-traversal-dfs-pre-order/README.md

 **Depth-first search (DFS)** is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking. - [wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)

-**DFS Pre Order** Preorder traversal is used to create a copy of the tree.
-Preorder traversal is also used to get prefix expression on of an expression tree. - [geeksforgeeks](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/)
+**DFS Pre Order** In this traversal method, the root node is visited first, then the left subtree and finally the right subtree. - [geeksforgeeks](https://www.tutorialspoint.com/data_structures_algorithms/tree_traversal.htm)<br/>

 ![Binary Search Tree - DFS pre Order](../_images/bst-preorder.svg.png)
 Post-order: F, B, A, D, C, E, G, I, H